Portal:Germany

 In 1871, Germany became a nation-state when most of the German states unified into the Prussian-dominated German Empire.
 After World War I and the Revolution of 1918–19, the Empire was replaced by the parliamentary Weimar Republic.
 The Nazi seizure of power in 1933 led to World War II and the Holocaust.
 After the end of World War II in Europe and a period of Allied occupation, two new German states were founded: West Germany, formed from the American, British, and French occupation zones, and East Germany, formed from the western part of the Soviet occupation zone, reduced by the newly established Oder-Neisse line.
 Following the Revolutions of 1989 that ended communist rule in Central and Eastern Europe, the country was reunified on 3 October 1990.

 Germany is a federal parliamentary republic led by a chancellor.
-It is a great power with a strong economy.
+It is a great power with the largest economy in Europe.
 As a global leader in several industrial, scientific and technological sectors, it is a major trading nation.
 The Federal Republic of Germany was a founding member of the European Economic Community in 1957 and the European Union in 1993.
 Read more...

 Selected article